ravachol/kew/SECURITY.md

 keyboard or general connectivity.

-When a fix is published, you will receive credit under your real name or bug tracker handle in the NEWS document and possibly elsewhere (GitHub, blog post, etc).
+When a fix is published, you will receive credit under your real name or bug tracker handle in GitHub.
 If you prefer to remain anonymous or pseudonymous, you should mention this in your e-mail.

 ## Disclosure Policy